Using the LOFAR High Frequency Antennas, a team of researchers has observed cosmic particles and magnetic fields in spiral galaxy M51.

 “This beautiful image, coupled with the important scientific result it represents, illustrates the fantastic advances that can be made at low radio frequencies with the LOFAR telescope”, continues Anna Scaife from Southampton University, co-author of the paper.
 “Unraveling the mysteries of magnetic fields is crucial to understanding how our Universe works.
 For too long, many of the big questions about magnetic fields have simply been untestable and this new era of radio astronomy is very exciting.”

 Observations of M51 with LOFAR below FM radio frequencies (at 30-80 MHz) have already taken place.
-“This opens a new window to the Universe where we do not know how galaxies will look like”, concludes Rainer Beck, who supervised David Mulcahy’s PhD project.
+“This opens a new window to the Universe where we do not know what galaxies will look like”, concludes Rainer Beck, who supervised David Mulcahy’s PhD project.
 Maybe we will see how galaxies are magnetically connected to intergalactic space.
 This is a key experiment in preparation for the planned Square Kilometer Array (SKA) that should tell us how cosmic magnetic fields are generated.”